How to Add Social Media Icons to an Email Signature

 This process takes a few more steps, but it gives you complete control over your broadcast without a monthly subscription.

 Head to the OBS Project forum or website, find the "Multiple RTMP outputs" plugin, and download the latest version for your operating system (Windows or Mac).
-Follow the standard installation instructions, which usually involves just running an installer or copying files into your OBS plugin folder.
+Follow the standard installation instructions, which usually involve just running an installer or copying files into your OBS plugin folder.

 This is the most important part.
 You need to tell OBS where to send your stream for each platform.
 You’ll need a "Stream Key" (a unique password for your channel) and an "RTMP URL" (the server address).